MrOnak/cli_todo/README.md

 * `todo done N` marks the Nth task as completed
 * `todo clean` purges completed tasks off the lists

-You can mark a task as high priority by including `:prio:` somewhere in the task name.
+You can mark a task as high priority by including `:high:` somewhere in the task name.
 Similarily you can mark a task as low priority by adding `:low:` somewhere in the task name.